 Get that Search Traffic With Search Engine Optimization

 Something you’ll want to keep in mind as you build your website is search engine optimization, or SEO.

-SEO is a strategy to make your website appear higher in search engine results, so that when someone Googles “personal training Tallahassee” or “yoga studio near me”, you’ll come up first (or as close to the top as possible).
+SEO is a strategy to make your website appear higher in search engine results, so that when someone Googles “personal training Tallahassee” or “yoga studio near me”, you come up first.

 Here’s how to make the most of SEO without getting too technical: